YuriMelloFiles/YuriMelloFiles/README.md

 - ☀️ I worked on a engineering company, making solar projects and producing codes to automate stages.
 - 💻 I’m deepening my knowledge in Python.
 I have finished an App to convert kml files into csv files and convert  decimal coordinates into UTM.
 - 🧍‍♂️🧍‍♂️🧍‍♂️ I’m looking to collaborate on data science projects.
-- 📫 Check out my website, you'll have the opportunity to know me better.
+- 📫 Check out my linkedin, you'll have the opportunity to know me better.
 - ⚡ Fun fact: I'm very anxious to learn new things about programming.
 - 📖 Currently, I'm focusing on increase my skills on front-end.
 Have a very good and solid base is my target.